smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

 #### $Variables Supported in Event Commands

-Event commands that are processed by Message Management may include many of the same token variables as are supported by OpCon/xps.
+Event commands that are processed by Message Management may include many of the same token variables as are supported by OpCon.
 However, there is a difference in the syntax.
 OpCon requires that variables begin with a dollar sign ($) and that the whole variable name be enclosed in double square brackets, for example, \[\[$JOB NAME\]\].
 The IBM i green screen workstation does not support the square brackets, so they are not required when inserting variables into the Event command, for example, $JOB NAME.
 The following table lists the variables that the LSAM Message Management facility can detect and replace when responding to a message.

 #### $Variables
--  **$FREQUENCY NAME**:   The name of the OpCon/xps frequency table that was assigned to the job that issued the message.
+-  **$FREQUENCY NAME**:   The name of the OpCon frequency table that was assigned to the job that issued the message.
 -  **$IBM JOB ID**:       The IBM i current job ID, in this format: 123456/JOBUSER/JOBNAME.
 -  **$IBM JOB NAME**:     The IBM i current Job Name.
 -  **$IBM JOB NBR**:      The IBM i current Job Number (always 6 digits, but handled as characters).
 -  **$IBM JOB USER**:     The IBM i current job User Name (IBM i User Profile that started the job).
--  **$JOBID**:            The OpCon/xps job identifier, a 10-digit number.
+-  **$JOBID**:            The OpCon job identifier, a 10-digit number.
--  **$JOBID CMP**:        The OpCon/xps job name and job identifier, joined into a single string with blanks compressed out.
+-  **$JOBID CMP**:        The OpCon job name and job identifier, joined into a single string with blanks compressed out.
--  **$JOBID LONG**:       The OpCon/xps job name followed by the job identifier, with all blanks retained in the string.
+-  **$JOBID LONG**:       The OpCon job name followed by the job identifier, with all blanks retained in the string.
--  **$JOB NAME**:         The OpCon/xps job name.
+-  **$JOB NAME**:         The OpCon job name.
 -  **$JOB LONG NAME**:    The long format of the complete OpCon job name.
--  **$MACHINE NAME**:     The OpCon/xps name for the LSAM job scheduler, normally the same as the LSAM Name specified in the LSAM Parameters (but the value supplied by OpCon/xps with job start requests is used here).
+-  **$MACHINE NAME**:     The OpCon name for the LSAM job scheduler, normally the same as the LSAM Name specified in the LSAM Parameters (but the value supplied by OpCon with job start requests is used here).
 -  **$MSG**:              The actual primary text from the message that was trapped.
 (Refer to note below about editing the content of the captured message text.)
 -  **$MSGID**:            The IBM i message ID currently being processed, in a format like CPF1234.
 -  **$MSGQ**:             The name of the message queue where the current message was found.
 -  **$MSGQ LIB**:         The library location of the message queue.
 -  **$SCHEDULE DATE**:    The date of the OpCon schedule under which the job that issued the message was started, in the (*ISO0) format of CCYYMMDD.
--  **$SCHEDULE NAME**:    The name of the OpCon/xps schedule under which the job that issued a message was started.
+-  **$SCHEDULE NAME**:    The name of the OpCon schedule under which the job that issued a message was started.
 :::tip
 The content of the $MSG variable may be edited to eliminate or escape any single quote or comma characters.
 This prevents possible errors when the value of $MSG is used in LSAM and IBM i commands.
 Use the Message Management Performance Parameters (described above) to control the edit of the $MSG content.
 Additional discussion of the edit codes for single quotes and commas may be found in Events and Utilities Menu, under the subject of Captured Data Response Rules.

 To use OpCon token variables, other than the variables listed above, include them in the Event Command text by surrounding them with braces (curly brackets) {{ }}.
-OpCon/xps will recognize the braces (curly brackets) in the same way as it recognizes square brackets \[\[ \]\].
+OpCon will recognize the braces (curly brackets) in the same way as it recognizes square brackets \[\[ \]\].
 This rule was established to support operating systems such as IBM i where the native EBCDIC character set does not support typing of square brackets.
 Do not use any brackets when using one of the variable names in the table above, because the LSAM Message Manager will replace the variable with its value and leave the brackets in the text.
-This could cause a problem with the OpCon/xps token substitution logic.
+This could cause a problem with the OpCon token substitution logic.

 However, to have OpCon replace any of the other token variables that it can manage use the braces (curly brackets) to surround the token name.

 :::tip EXAMPLE
-Syntax for circular OpCon/xps Token variables in an background LSAM Message Management Event command.
+Syntax for circular OpCon Token variables in an background LSAM Message Management Event command.
 ```
 {{$SCHEDULE DATE}}
 ```